Carmendelope/device-login-api/README.md

 dep ensure -update -v
 ```

-## User client interface
-Explain the main features for the user client interface.
-Explaining the whole
-CLI is never required.
-If you consider relevant to explain certain aspects of
-this client, please provided the users with them.

-Ignore this entry if it does not apply.

-## Known Issues

 ## Contributing

 Please read [contributing.md](contributing.md) for details on our code of conduct, and the process for submitting pull